rmarting/kafka-clients-quarkus-sample/README.md

 ❯ ./mvnw clean generate-sources -Papicurio
 ```

-The next screenshot shows the schemas registed in the Web Console:
+The next screenshot shows the schemas registered in the Web Console:

 ![Artifacts registered in Apicurio Registry](./img/apicurio-registry-artifacts.png)